 In response to the COVID-19 disruptions, in addition to managing our inventory exposure, we have implemented a number of measures to protect the health and safety of our workforce, proactively reduce operating costs, conserve liquidity and position Vroom to emerge from the current crisis in a healthy financial position.
 These measures include restrictions on non-essential business travel, the institution of work-from-home policies wherever feasible and the implementation of strategies for workplace safety at our facilities that remain open.
-In addition, effective May 3, 2020, approximately one-third of our workforce was placed on furlough.
-However, since we restarted vehicle acquisitions and increased our Vroom VRC operations, as of May 31, 2020, approximately 60% of furloughed employees have returned to work, primarily those employed in reconditioning, logistics and acquisitions positions.
+In addition, effective May 3, 2020, approximately one-third of our workforce has been placed on furlough.
 We have also instituted an across-the-board salary reduction for our non-furloughed salaried employees.
 We also have taken measures to reduce operating expenses by negotiating reductions and deferrals in payments to landlords, vehicle listing sites, service providers and commercial vendors, as well as significantly reducing planned marketing expenditures by approximately \$3.5 million through the end of May.
 Additionally, we adjusted our delivery protocols to provide contact-free delivery and pickup of vehicles.

 As of April 30, 2020, we had \$156.4 million in cash and cash equivalents and \$280.8 million was available under our 2020 Vehicle Floorplan Facility.
-See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Impact of COVID-19" for additional information regarding how COVID-19 has impacted our operations.
+See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations- Impact of COVID-19" for additional information regarding how COVID-19 has impacted our operations.